Your Impact in Northern Huron

 Northern Huron Connection Centre (operated by CMHA Huron Perth)

 Partly as a result of rising housing costs, homelessness is growing.
-In an effort to tackle this #UNIGNORABLE issue in Northern Huron, a drop-in space for those experiencing homelessness or otherwise vulnerable is opening soon in Wingham.
+In an effort to tackle this pressing issue in Northern Huron, a drop-in space for those experiencing homelessness or otherwise vulnerable is opening soon in Wingham.

 The Northern Huron Connection Centre: